Code-4-Community/jpal-backend/src/util/letter-generation/letter-generation.md

 - If a response cannot be found for any reason, the sentence is elided.
 We may decide that want to log this, or throw an error instead.
 Ignoring the error is chosen for simplicity.

-- If none of a paragaph's sentences are valid for inclusion, then the entire paragraph is omitted.
+- If none of a paragraph's sentences are valid for inclusion, then the entire paragraph is omitted.

 - Response option text is guaranteed to be lower cases in `toSentence`, but not anywhere else.
 Some thought must be put into if the option text is capitalized.
 Use .toLowerCase() when unsure.